Trois Chansons (Ravel): History

 Ravel composed the Trois Chansons in response to World War I, beginning the work in December 1914, when he was in Paris waiting to be drafted.
 He was determined to fight for his country.
 In November, he took daily driving lessons, aiming to join a supply department, and passed the test in December.
 He then began to write the first of three songs, which was published as the central one, adding the other two by February 1915.
-He wrote in a letter to a friend, Cyprian Godebski:
+He wrote in a letter to a friend, Cipa Godebski:

 Since the day before yesterday this sounding of alarms, these weeping women, and, above all, this terrible enthusiasm of the young people and of all the friends who have had to go and of whom I have no news.
 I cannot bear it any longer.
 The nightmare is too horrible.
 I think that at any moment I shall go mad or lose my mind.
-I have never worked so hard, with such insane, heroic rage…Just think…of the horror of this conflict.
+I have never worked so hard, with such insane, heroic rage… Just think… of the horror of this conflict.
 It never stops for an instant.
 What good will it all do?

 Ravel reacted to the war with texts and music reminiscent of traditional French chansons of the 16th century.
 He wrote the texts himself in the spirit of popular rhymes.
 He dedicated the three songs to three people who might help him with the enlisting, "Nicolette" to Tristan Klingsor, who was connected to the military, "Trois beaux oiseaux du Paradis" to Paul Painlevé, a mathematician and socialist politician who was to become minister of war in 1917, and "Ronde" to Sophie Clemenceau, née Szepz, the wife of Paul Clemenceau.

 It took eight months until Ravel was enlisted in March 1915, with help from Painlevé.
 The Chansons were published by Éditions Durand in 1916, and were premiered on 11 October 1917, performed by a choral ensemble assembled by Jane Bathori, conducted by Louis Aubert, at Théâtre du Vieux-Colombier.
 The work is catalogued as No. 69 in the list of compositions by Maurice Ravel established by musicologist Marcel Marnat.
 The Chansons are Ravel's only composition for a cappella choir.
 Ravel made an arrangement, M 69a, for medium voice and piano.